nadrino/kotor-walkthrough/kotor2/walkthrough/05_NarShaddaa/07_NarShaddaa.md

   - **Let them come after me.
 I've survived this long.**
 - Atton
   - Use mand shield + stimulants
+  - Don't go too close to the door -> triggers a TSLRCM cutscene with alien...
 - Atton comes back the Ebon
 - Mira
   - I'm guessing the stench is what keeps intruders away.